You Credit Score- How's Your FICO?

-All the years you've been paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+All the years you've been paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-- Credit History - How many years have you had credit?
+- Credit History - How long have you had credit?

 - Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

 Did you know?
 Credit scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

 Improving your score

-Know your FICO score
+Getting your FICO score

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

-Want to know more about your FICO score?
-Give us a call at 978-422-2311.
+Want to know more about credit scores?
+Call us: 978-422-2311.